 Accelerations and spectra response file formats and descriptions are described here.

-Descriptions of site conditions may be found in ftp.geonet.org.nz/strong/processed/Docs/site subsurface information.xls.
+Descriptions of site conditions are available found in this spreadsheet.

 The New Zealand Strong Motion Database is a collection of strong motion data resources for significant New Zealand earthquakes.
 It contains source and site metadata, rupture models and strong motion records with component-specific processing.
 It is intended for scientists and engineers who are interested in modelling large earthquakes.